astamur/taxi-rides/README.md

   distances.
 This option can be set by using `-g` flag for `load` command (default value `HOURS`).
   But we can save a lot of memory (see `Performance statistics` section).
 - Nodes of the tree store **average statistics** but not the trips.
 It also helps to same memory.
-- Parallel files loading is possible (configured by `--fileThreadsCount` flag for `load` command, default value is 10).
+- Parallel files loading is possible (configured by `--fileThreadsCount` flag for `load` command, default value is `10`).
+- Parallel query execution (configured by `--queryThreadsCount` flag for `load` command, default value is `1`).
+But as we can see in the `Performance statistics` section, it didn't give many benefits.

 ## Run